javireqs/javireqs.github.io/_pages/projects.md

 ## Python Projects {#python-projects}

-### [Your Python Project Title]
+### Python Scripts

-This Python project showcases [brief project description].
+This Python project showcases a small program using the Fibonacci formula.
 You can find the code in the GitHub repository below.

 - [View Python Repository on GitHub](https://github.com/yourusername/python-projects)